 When she told me about the dream, I immediately understood the symbolism of the desk, but not the Christmas tree.
 That revelation came later.

 I kept working on the ambulance and managed to write a couple more books.
 My friends continued speaking at conferences and church meetings.
 Then one day, I was given my chance.

 The conference I spoke at was the perfect venue for someone like me.
 It was small.
 There were lots of friends there.
-And I was surrounded by mature prophets that I could share the platform with.
+And I was surrounded by mature prophets with whom I could share the platform.
 The Gathering was perfect in another way.

 Someone was there who was more developed in their gifting and they were willing to minister to the audience.
 Steve Harmon spent the weekend praying and prophesying over people and setting them free of demons.
 That allowed me time to mingle with my friends.
 The closest I came to any real “ministry” was hanging out with Steve while he worked his mojo.